 The size of the cooling area is an essential consideration when deciding on the best evaporative air cooler for your home.
 You’ll want to ensure that the unit you buy has appropriate air output to cool the intended room.

-Typically, the cooling area of an evaporative air cooler is measured in cubic feet per minute or cfm.
-Calculate the necessary cfm for the target room by multiplying the length, width, and height of the room to find the volume, then dividing the total by two: cfm = (L × W × H) ÷ 2.
+Typically, the cooling area of an evaporative air cooler is measured in CFM.
+Calculate the necessary CFM for the target room by multiplying the length, width, and height of the room to find the volume, and then dividing the total by two: CFM = (L × W × H) ÷ 2.

-The water for these machines is held in an internal tank, which ranges in size from as little as 0.1 gallon for small personal units to more than 10 gallons for whole-home models.
+The water for these machines is held in an internal tank, which ranges in size from as little as a 0.1-gallon water tank for small personal units to more than 10 gallons for whole-home models.
 The larger the tank, the longer the cooler can operate, so opt for a product with at least a 5-gallon tank if you want to run the cooler through the night.

 Air Swing Delivery System

-Timer functions let the user set the cooler to operate based on personal preference and the water level in the tank.
+Timer functions let you set the cooler to operate based on personal preference and the water level in the tank.
 The unit can stay on until the appointed time without the risk of running out of water.

 Evaporative air coolers may have several additional features for improved quality and versatility.
-These include:
+These include the following:

 - Garden-hose adapters allow the cooler to be connected directly to a garden hose and obtain a constant supply of water.
 With this connection, the evaporative air cooler can be run continuously without stopping to refill the water tank.